-When a web page includes a link to a non-HTML file (e.g. a video file), that link must be accompanied by information indicating the file’s format (e.g. mp4, PDF, MS Word) and size.
+When a web page includes a link to a non-HTML file (for example, a video file), that link must be accompanied by information indicating the file’s format (for example, mp4, PDF, MS Word) and size.
 This helps users to know something about what will happen when they click the link.

 Some users will print out web pages for various reasons.
-In the majority of those, it it is page’s main content that is of interest, and not all of the surrounding menus and widgets.
+In the majority of those, it’s the page’s main content that is of interest, and not all of the surrounding menus and widgets.
 For this reason, it is required that each web page’s main content be printable on standard sheets of paper.
 Ideally, the content will print by default as black text on a white background, and won’t include the following items:

 - primary content navigation

 - secondary content navigation

 Based on a 2003 mandate established by Cabinet (Cabinet Minute (03)41/2B), all Public Service departments and Non-Public Service departments in the State Services are directed to implement the Standard.

 Other State sector organisations are not required to implement the Standard, but are strongly encouraged to do so.
 By virtue of the legislation (i.e. Human Rights Act 1993, Bill of Rights Act 1990) and NZ’s ratification of the United Nations Convention on the Rights of Persons with Disabilities that underlie the requirement for mandated organisations to produce accessible websites, there is a reasonable expectation that the websites of all Government organisations will be accessible to the widest range of NZers, including people with disabilities.